Fusion systems with Benson-Solomon components: Preliminaries

 When considering involution centralizer problems for fusion systems, we generally need to verify in each individual case that the terminal component we consider is standard.
 In contrast with the group case, this is not a straightforward task.
 Indeed, in some cases a terminal component is provably not standard.
 However, it develops that many of these technically difficult configurations are ultimately unnecessary to treat, because they arise for example in almost simple fusion systems that are not simple, or in wreath products of a simple system with an involution.
 Thus, we will usually need assumptions that go beyond supposing merely that the structure of the terminal component we consider is known, but also information about the embedding of that subsystem in the ambient system.
 Such stronger assumptions can be made if one classifies, as was proposed by Aschbacher, the simple ``odd systems'' rather than the simple fusion systems of component type (cf. \cite{AschbacherFSCT}).
 The hypothesis in Theorem~\ref{T:main} that $\C$ is subintrinsic should be seen in this context.

 \begin{definition} Let $\C\in\CC(\F)$.
-Then $\C$ is said to be \emph{subintrinsic in} $\CC(\F)$ if there exists $\H\in\CC(\C)$ such that $\I_\F(\H)\cap Z(\H)\neq\emptyset$. \end{definition}
+Then $\C$ is said to be \emph{subintrinsic in} $\CC(\F)$ if there exists $\H\in\CC(\C)$ such that $\I_\F(\H)\cap Z(\H)\neq\varnothing$. \end{definition}

 It follows in a fairly straightforward way from results of Aschbacher that a subintrinsic Benson-Solomon component $\C$ is terminal.
-Rather than use the component theorem for fusion systems, it is more convenient in our case to show that $\C$ is terminal using \cite[Theorem~7.4.14]{AschbacherFSCT}, which is a major ingredient of the proof of the component theorem.
+Rather than use the component theorem for fusion systems, it is more convenient in our case to show that $\C$ is terminal using a part of the argument for \cite[Theorem~7.4.14]{AschbacherFSCT}, which is a major ingredient of the proof of the component theorem.
 As suggested above, a nontrivial amount of work is then required to go on and show that $\C$ is standard; see Section~\ref{S:showStandard}.